Razacx/Advent-of-Code-2018/README.md

 ##### _01/12 (~1h)_

 _Started working on the problem quite late after it was made available._
-_The first execise proved to be pretty simple (just a summation of numbers)._
+_The first exercise proved to be pretty simple (just a summation of numbers)._
 _The second exercise was a bit harder.
 I started out wanting to use Java 8's streams to solve it, but was unable to find a readable solution.
 Eventually I reverted to a good old for loop_
 _Quite a bit of time was also wasted on getting IntelliJ to pick up the file with the input data -\_-_